Arvinth-Krishna/Reco-PC-Server/README.md

 		- absolute => sets an absolute path
 		- relative => sets a relative path
 		- list => lists current path
-		- retrieve => uploads a file to the chat
+		- retrieve => uploads a file to the chat from your system
-		- save => saves a file to the HD from the chat
+		- save => saves a file to your saved_files directory in your system from the chat
+	        - save folder => opens the saved_files directory
+	        - rsave => saves a file to your current relaive path from the chat
+	        - open => opens the current relative path
-		- download => saves a file from a direct url to the HD
+		- download => saves a file from a direct url to the your system

 ### ★ Help  [⇪](https://github.com/Arvinth-Krishna/Reco-PC-Server#features-list--)